History of the Aether Theory

 Aether is the ingredient without which these two

-handicaps cannot be overcome while maintaining that all-important connection
+handicaps cannot be overcome while maintaining the all-important connection

 with physical reality.
 Aether is the ingredient without which the picture of